-This post is in partnership with IFS Bulk.
+This recipe for Israeli Couscous with Shrimp and Asparagus is in partnership with IFS Bulk.

 I am a overshopper – but not in a hoarding kind of way.
 I just like groceries.
 If my refrigerator, freezer and pantry aren’t full, I feel uneasy.
 I like having a variety of items at my fingertips at any given time so I can prepare dishes or entertain at a moment’s notice.
 One of my secrets to always having plenty of items on hand is to shop in bulk.